pcchin/auto-app-updater/README.md

 The bulk of the documentation can be found in the wiki.

 ## Installation
-This library is available in JCenter and Maven Central (in the future).
+This library is available in JCenter and Maven Central.
 To install, you would need to include the following into your `project/build.gradle`:

 ```
 implementation 'com.pcchin.auto-app-updater:auto-app-updater:1.0.1'